ablab/HORmon/README.md

 # HORmon
 HORmon is a tool for annotation of alpha satellite arrays in centromeres of a newly assembled human genome.
 HORmon consists of two modules:
-* **Monomer Inference** extract draft human monomers based on the given alpha-satellite consensus template and centromeric sequence.
+* **Monomer Inference** extracts draft human monomers based on the given alpha-satellite consensus template and centromeric sequence.
 * **HORmon** polishes monomers extracted on the previous stage to make it consistent with Centromere Evolution postulate, extract HORs and decompose centromeric sequence into HORs.

 ## Installation
 Requirements:
+* Linux only.
+Mac OS is not yet supported
 * Python3.6+
   * biopython
   * clustalo